Bring your C++ Application to the Web with Web Assembly

 If the value is below 0.01 (or so), the distortion is likely to be imperceptible.

-If you have two images available (remember the images need to be the same but have different qualities), feel free to run the binary: ./ssimulacra image1.jpg image2.jpg
+If you have two images available (same image, different qualities), run the binary: ./ssimulacra image1.jpg image2.jpg.

-Now that we have set up OpenCV and SSIMULACRA successfully, we will look at how to port it to web assembly.
-There will be quite a few steps involved since the application relies on some libraries that we cannot bring to the "wasm" world.
-We need first to create a web assembly build of OpenCV and use the resulting libraries when building the wasm
+With OpenCV and SSIMULACRA set up, we can port to web assembly.
+There are quite a few steps because the application relies on libraries we can’t bring directly to the “wasm” world.
+We first need a web assembly build of OpenCV, then use those resulting libraries when building the wasm file via Emscripten.

-Emscripten is a toolchain for compiling to asm.js and WebAssembly, built using LLVM, that lets you run C and C++ on the web at near-native speed without plugins.
+Emscripten is a toolchain for compiling to asm.js and WebAssembly, built using LLVM.
+It lets you run C and C++ on the web at near-native speed without plugins.

 $ cd /root && git clone https://github.com/emscripten-core/emsdk.git && cd emsdk